 Dancers of various age groups, from little tots to older teens, show their colors and dancing skills in traditional attire.
 Jumping and swinging to the sounds of the bagpipe, it’s fun to watch and a popular event.

-Track & Field
+Track and Field

 Whirling around the outer field, cycling races and various sprints and relays keep onlookers entertained through the day.

-Chieftains Parade & The Marching Bands
+Chieftains Parade and the Marching Bands

 “Chieftain” is an honorary title given to a worthy person each year, typically a Scottish celebrity or sports person.
 Historically, the Chieftain was a leader of a clan, and the Highland Games were a way for the Chieftan to test the strengths of his clan.

-Around 11 am the Chieftan’s Parade starts in the city and proudly marches it’s way into the arena.
+Around 11 am the Chieftan’s Parade starts in the city and proudly marches its way into the arena.
 You’ll hear them coming.
 It’s a fantastic display of color, sound and heritage.

 What to bring to the Crieff Highland Gathering?